Martinxploit/Chhatrapati-Defender/README.md

 # HOW TO USE
 1 Open Chhatrapati Defender.exe

-2 Enter APK KEY ( KEY Available in Project TXT File Otherwise Singup Virustotal and Create New KEY )
+2 Enter API KEY ( KEY Available in Project TXT File Otherwise Singup Virustotal and Create New API KEY )

 3 Select Your Scanning File Path